jeremiah-k/mmrelay-wiki/Plugin-Development-Guide.md

 ### Handling Meshtastic-Specific Commands

 You can create specific commands for handling messages from the Meshtastic network.
-Here's a practical example that shows proper channel and DM handling:
+Here's a practical example that shows proper channel and DM handling with the message queue system:

 ```python
 import asyncio